Magnogen/Weber/README.md

 }
 ```

-Damn, I've really fone overboard with this haven't I?
+Damn, I've really gone overboard with this haven't I?
 I might end up with something like this but more fleshed out.
 I should do proper documentation if I end up with something like this.

 ### JavaScript